apify/actor-whitepaper/README.md

 integrate, and build upon.
 Actors are a reincarnation of the UNIX philosophy for programs running in the cloud.**

-**This document is a proposal of the model, not a documentation of an existing system.
+**Note that this document is a specification of not-yet-existing model, not a documentation of an existing implementation.
 [Learn more](#word-of-warning)**

 By [Jan Čurn](https://apify.com/jancurn),